 At independence in 1990, Namibia inherited an economy characterised by a narrow industrial base and heavy dependence on the production and export of primary commodities such as beef, fish and minerals.
 In order to redress this structural imbalance, Government committed itself towards a strategy of economic diversification aimed at creating dynamic industrial and service sectors through increased manufacturing activities, promotion of value addition to locally produced raw materials and the modernisation of our financial and ICT sectors.

 Towards this end, Namibia implemented free-market liberal policies such as enacting a Foreign Investment Act and an Export Processing Zone (EPZ) regime as well as employing favourable incentives for exporters and manufacturers with a view to attracting foreign direct investment.
+These policy documents are being received to respond to the new imperatives of international trade and the new AfCFTA.

 Mining remains the mainstay of Namibia’s economy, being the largest contributor to the GDP.
 Namibia is the fourth largest exporter of non-fuel minerals in Africa and the world’s fifth largest producer of uranium.
 Rich alluvial diamond deposits make Namibia a primary source for gem-quality diamonds.
 Namibia also produces large quantities of lead, zinc, tin, silver, and tungsten.